Pierre-Angelo/Projet-NAS/README.md

 This will create an iBGP Neighbor session with all adjacent routers.

-In the case of a Border router, you must indicate in this field wich interfaces connect to exrernal ASes:
+In the case of a Border router, you must indicate in this field wich interfaces connect to external ASes:
 ```json
    {
       //...